 The Masters is the most prestigious of the PGA majors given it is by invitation only, along with qualification criteria, so it assembles the best world Golf has to offer.
-The 2019 edition is shaping up to be a fascinating contest because there are no real standouts or players expected to win.
-A good guide is usually the PGA Players Championship, and this year it was won by Rory McIlroy, who produced some really good shots late in the final round to claim the title, beating veteran golfer Jim Furyk, who had been the clubhouse leader for most of the day.
-Mcllroy has struggled at Augusta since playing there, but the last 6-12 months, he has been quite consistent and of the players yet to win the tournament, he’s the one most likely to break the duck.
+The 2020 edition is shaping up to be a fascinating contest because there are no real standouts or players expected to win as not many have had a full season of play under their belt.
+The likes of Rory McIlroy, Bruce Koepka and Tiger Woods will all be there or thereabouts come the final round, but this year’s tournament could easily throw us a winner from the leftfield.
+Mcllroy has struggled at Augusta since playing there, but the last 6-12 months he has been quite consistent, and as one of the players yet to win the tournament, he’s the one most likely to break the duck.

 Where: Augusta National Golf Club, Georgia